-When those shoulder season temperatures drop near freezing and the driving rain gets into every crack, staying warm in a tent can be nearly impossible.
+When those shoulder season temperatures drop to near freezing, and the driving rain gets into every crack, staying warm in your tent can be almost impossible.

-You know the feeling – when you’ve been out backpacking and get into camp with achy knees and a cold that seems to creep to your bones.
-These are the kind of days when no number of puffy jackets seem to keep you warm enough.
+When you’ve been out backpacking and get into camp with achy knees and a cold that seems to creep to your bones.
+These are the kind of days when no number of puffy jackets can seem to keep you warm enough.

-Actual medical dangers of cold-related injuries aside, staying warm in a tent can be challenging on these trips.
-Whether it’s high altitude, late spring cold-snaps, or winter camping the cold presents unique sleeping challenges.
+Medical dangers of cold-related injuries aside, keeping warm in a tent can be challenging.
+Whether it’s high altitude, late spring cold-snaps, or winter camping, the cold presents unique challenges.

 Luckily you don’t have to be completely at the mercy of Mother Nature.
-Discerning backpackers know that tent location, eating the right food, and improving sleep systems are just some of a number of solutions to camping in those bitter cold nights.
+Experienced backpackers know that tent location, eating the right food, and improving sleep systems are just some solutions to comfortable camping.

-With hundreds of nights guiding trips on the trail, I’ve worked, lived, and played in these conditions.
+With hundreds of nights on the trail guiding trips, I’ve worked, lived, and played in these conditions.
 Let’s take a look at how you can improve your comfort and enjoyment and stay warm in your tent!

 This is a big one that tarp campers know well, yet tent campers often overlook.
-There are several major factors that impact tent warmth when it comes to where you decide to pitch for the night:
+There are several factors that impact tent warmth when it comes to where you pitch for the night:

 - Shelter your tent from the wind